usnistgov/trec-browser/browser/src/docs/trec20/legal/runs.md

 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `bf6662af58b3de037e817226c1b4f4b8`
 - :material-text: **Run description:** Differs from first run by way of query expansion using the first set of determinations.
 This is the second of two runs but since I haven't received feedback on my first determination set for topic 403, it is not included.
 In order to get more determinations for 401 and 402, I need to send in interim submissions.
-The cosine similarity results in a value between 0 and 1 which is used as the probability.

 ---
 #### URS403A2